-cross the world a scandal has occurred involving huge sums of public money handed out to the rich and powerful.
+A cross the world a scandal has occurred involving huge sums of public money handed out to the rich and powerful.
 The handouts have taken a variety of forms: tax holidays, lower profit tax rates, property tax abatements, accelerated depreciation rates, corporate income tax credits, subsidised infrastructure and energy, sales tax exemptions, and so on.
 The recipients of this public largesse have generally been big, long-established businesses, typically multinationals.
 Some small businesses have benefited but not to the same extent.

 The supposed purpose of these welfare payments has been to attract investment in new jobs, but in practice companies only employ staff where there is a genuine economic rationale to do so, and the handouts achieve little apart from increasing the corporate bottom line.
 The cost to the taxpayer of this upside-down socialism has been enormous.
 Subsidy packages in the US are estimated to exceed US\$100,000 for each job created.
-No attempt has been made to establish an equivalent estimate for the European Union, though it might be higher than the US figure.
+No attempt has been made to establish an equivalent estimate for the European "Companies get away with free-riding because they know that tax incentives can be negotiated by playing one national or regional government off against another."

+Union, though it might be higher than the US figure.